Raffaello/board-m-n-k/README.md

 `score + (Signum(score) * (1.0 / (depth + 1.0) ))`

-Probably doesn't improve.
+Probably does not improve.
 [Double check from AlphaBeta and above for improvements, benchmark]

 ## Transposition Table